NEW FEATURE:

 end grain closeup of the piece directly above

 These are all from a plank that I bought about 1985 as "cacique", before I know anything about exotic woods, and I did not know it was bloodwood.
-It was only recently that I became aware that it is bloodwood and coincidentally happened to purchase some bloodwood planks that have a similar appearance, which is more variagated than the more normal uniform red color of bloodwood.
+It was only recently that I became aware that it is bloodwood and coincidentally happened to purchase some bloodwood planks that have a similar appearance, which is more variegated than the more normal uniform red color of bloodwood.
 One of the recently purchased planks is shown directly above this section.

 plank and end grain of a piece that was cut from the same large plank as the sample above, but this one has been oiled.
 As you can see, the oil darkens the color somewhat, but not enormously.
 The orange stripe running through the middle sample really adds a lot to the beauty of the piece.
-The side-on pic shows the color accurately but the end grain pic is not color corrected and is too dark and does not show the orange stipe well at all.
+The side-on pic shows the color accurately but the end grain pic is not color corrected and is too dark and does not show the orange stripe well at all.

 planks